Model house with coins stacked up in front

 What are the residential network tariff options?

-We publish full details on the residential and business tariffs in our network pricing guide.
-The following provides a high level summary of our residential network tariffs.
-Remember, electricity retailer tariff offerings to you may vary from the network tariff structures below, so always check with your retailer regarding their tariff options.
+We are required to publish full details on the residential and business tariffs in our network pricing guide and below is a high level summary of our residential network tariffs.

 The below charges are valid from 1 July 2024 to 30 June 2025.